Know what to change today

 How it works

 Every morning, before you pick up a barbell or lace up your shoes, Tuwa has already done the analysis.
 While you slept, it pulled physiological data from Apple HealthKit — your heart rate variability, resting heart rate, sleep duration, body temperature trend, and VO2 Max estimate — and combined that with your morning wellness check-in, where you rate your soreness, energy levels, and stress.
-These inputs feed a composite scoring algorithm that produces a single readiness number between 0 and 100.
+These inputs feed a readiness signal that helps frame the day's training decision.

 That number is useful on its own, but it gets more valuable when paired with plain-language reasoning factors.
 Tuwa doesn't just tell you that your readiness is 62 — it tells you that your HRV is tracking 8% below your recent baseline, your sleep was cut short, but your resting heart rate is normal.
 You understand not just the score, but why.